Last updated August 25, 2016

 (iii) on the grounds of loss of student support and extraordinary expense to the College if room occupancy of the house by members fails to meet the capacity requirements established by the Office of the Dean of Students and the IHC or dorm damages for the house exceed normal wear and tear as determined by the Community Council.

 c.
 Should the dean of the College recommend that a house be terminated, the president normally will ask the Community Council for its recommendation before taking action to terminate the house.
 However, should an extraordinary violation of the College guidelines and regulations or a serious violation on the part of a house on probation occur when the College is not in regular session so that a prompt meeting of the Community Council is not feasible, the president reserves the right to take whatever action is necessary, including immediate, indefinite suspension of the house or termination of the house.
 The Community Council, after review of the situation at its next regular meeting during the academic year, may recommend to the president reinstatement of the house.
 Indefinite suspension shall mean suspension of the house as a social organization at Middlebury College, including loss of the right of members to reside in the house.

 - The College permits a limited number of seniors to live off campus.
 Permission is granted by a process coordinated by the Office of the Dean of Students.
 Students with the status of "special students" are required to live off campus.
 The number of off-campus residents is based on our commitment to the residential nature of the College and an evaluation of the rental market in the town of Middlebury.
 Off-Campus status requires the approval of the Commons dean.
-Approval may not be granted if a student has been subject to official College discipline or academic failure; when a student's record comes into question, off-campus status requires the approval of the Commons dean.
+Approval may not be granted if a student has been subject to official College discipline or academic failure.
 Students living off campus must provide their local address and phone number to the residential systems coordinator of the College within the first five days of the term or the Off-Campus Fee Reduction will be forfeited.